‘American Horror Story’ Season 7 Cast And Theme Details Revealed, Plus Series Picks Up Multi-Year Renewal

 Murphy has been quick to deny the rumor that American Horror Story’s next season would be on a ship.
 At the time, he said that he hadn’t decided what the theme will be.
 It looks like he’s now decided on a theme; however, he just began the writing process.

 American Horror Story ranks as FX’s most-watched series.
 Over the past six seasons, it has won 15 Emmy awards.
-The show is still one of the number one scripted adult programs on cable television.
+The show is still one of the highest-rated scripted adult programs on cable television.

-Fox Television CEO Dena Walden said, “They’ve since delivered six fantastic installments, which have rightfully attracted millions of viewers, critical raves and dozens of awards.
-Ryan and Brad are to be congratulated on this remarkable multiyear pickup, and we are grateful to John Landgraf and our partners at FX for their extraordinary support.”
+“They’ve since delivered six fantastic installments, which have rightfully attracted millions of viewers, critical raves and dozens of awards.
+Ryan and Brad are to be congratulated on this remarkable multiyear pickup, and we are grateful to John Landgraf and our partners at FX for their extraordinary support,” Fox Television CEO Dena Walden said.

 'American Horror Story' to do 'crossover' season https://t.co/UkHjGdxd2j pic.twitter.com/gwkvDD39zA